cluny85/node-fcm/README.md

 If any error happends, the node-fcm-hero will return a json object with the success field equal to 0.
 Also, it will notify to the on error listeners.

+## Test

+To make the integration test work, you need to provide your own instance of firebase admin messaging or set your configuration file with the route to your **firebase-adminsdk.json**.
+Also you need you provide at least one working firebase token and one uninstalled to cover all the best scenarios.
+After that, delete the .skip of the nodeFcmHero.e2e.test.js

+Sorry for this, but i don't want to see how my phone 💥💥💥

 Powered by:
 <br><img src="http://www.lingbe.com/wp-content/uploads/2015/10/logo-fondo-trans-verde.png" width="25%" /><br>